Use audiences to filter your API

 Filter SDKs or Docs

 Specify which audiences to include in your SDKs or API Reference docs.
-If no audiences are specified, all tagged elements will be included in your SDK regardless of their audience tags.
+If no audiences are specified, all elements are included regardless of their tags.

 3 audiences: